jpellegrini/spartns/PLATFORMS.md

   be O(n); if it is smart enough to optimize this then it can be done in O(1))
-* GCL doesn't seem to accept a `DECLARE` statement inside a `SYMBOL-MACROLET` which, in turn, is isnide a `LOOP` inside a `WHILE`.
+* GCL doesn't seem to accept a `DECLARE` statement inside a `SYMBOL-MACROLET` which, in turn, is inside a `LOOP` inside a `WHILE`.
 Type declarations inside `do-traverse-cvector` for GCL is disabled for now.